get an exclusive look at the first thames x fred perry collab | read | i-D

-Growing up, Blondey McCoy wasn't always so stylish: he used Kerrang magazine as his Kays catalogue and would buy the random Camden-ified clobber therein.
-Skull and crossbones sweatbands would be worn with chain wallets with no money inside.
-"I was confident back then, even with a Jewfro straightened and with a comedy size cobra belt buckle," he says.

-MTV provided a gateway to skateboarding for Blondey, who devoured skate videos on YouTube before discovering London's offerings aged 12.
+MTV provided a gateway to skateboarding for Blondey, who devoured skate videos on YouTube before discovering London's offerings at 12 years old.
 For the rest of his school days he could often be found from 8am skating Southbank in his school uniform, without a care in the world.
-His conversation speaks beyond his years, his curiosity and thirst for knowledge realised not through school but via the teachings in the concrete brutalist bowl of the Southbank and the recommendations found wheeling around inside it.
+His conversation speaks beyond his years, his curiosity and thirst for knowledge realized not through school but via the teachings in the concrete brutalist bowl of the Southbank and the recommendations found wheeling around inside it.

-He made his first collage, and produced it as an all over print shirt aged 14 before gaining sponsorship by the ever-growing Palace, being knighted by their founding fathers Lev Tanju and Gareth Skewis soon after.
-With Lev Tanju rightfully sat on the throne as King of UK skateboarding, the brilliant businessmen recognised the undeniable potential in Thames as a kindred brand and suggested Blondey take the role of Creative Director with Palace as backers.
+He made his first collage, and produced it as an all-over print shirt at 14-years-old before gaining sponsorship by the ever-growing Palace, being knighted by their founding fathers Lev Tanju and Gareth Skewis soon after.
+With Lev Tanju rightfully sat on the throne as King of UK skateboarding, the brilliant businessmen recognized the undeniable potential in Thames as a kindred brand and suggested Blondey take the role of Creative Director with Palace as backers.
 Blondey remembers, "If you are telling me I can do this as a job, then tell me where to sign up!"

-The capsule collection consists of an amalgamation of styles between brands, taking a classic from Fred Perry, a staple from Thames, whizzing them together in a NutriBullet and voila -- the results are what you see before you, modelled by Blondey and artist Hetty Douglas.
+The capsule collection consists of an amalgamation of styles between brands, taking a classic from Fred Perry, a staple from Thames, whizzing them together in a NutriBullet and voila — the results are what you see before you, modeled by Blondey and artist Hetty Douglas.

+The Thames/Fred Perry Fall 18 Capsule Collection will be available from August 24.

 Text Ben Reardon